dmcgillen/lein-dynamodb-local/README.md

 lein-dynamodb-local [![Build Status](https://travis-ci.org/dmcgillen/lein-dynamodb-local.svg)](https://travis-ci.org/dmcgillen/lein-dynamodb-local)
 ===================

+# Deprecated.
+Please use [clj-dynamodb-local](https://github.com/dmcgillen/clj-dynamodb-local) which adds support for boot.

 A Leiningen 2 plugin providing a local DynamoDB instance to run tests against.

 This starts an instance of DynamoDB Local (http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html) provided by Amazon and shuts it down once any proceeding tasks have completed.
 DynamoDB Local is downloaded on first run, and stored in ~/.lein-dynamodb-local.